 p Demigod - As a half-mortal, one of a demigod's parents is ostensibly of human ilk.

 p Killer Klown - Pie-throwing fools that are nevertheless found among the most elite guardians of the Realm of Zot.

 @ Jessica - A low-level spellcaster who appears in the very early dungeon, preying on the weak.

 @ Terence - A violent murderer hiding out in the early dungeon, he is most threatening to weak, low-level characters.

-@ Sigmund - An older, more dangerous brother to Edmund, he is the bane of low-level characters.
+@ Sigmund - An older, more dangerous brother to Edmund, his scythe and spells are the bane of low-level characters.

-@ Eustachio - A mustachioed summoner found early in the game.
+@ Eustachio - A magnificently mustachioed summoner found early in the game.

 @ Maurice - A sly thief capable of pick-pocketing his foes mid-combat.